ajlm2112/Challenge-2/README.md

 THEN I am taken to that deployed application<br>
 WHEN I resize the page or view the site on various screens and devices<br>
 THEN I am presented with a responsive layout that adapts to my viewport<br>

+# Notes
+Rough draft<br>
+will update styling and links to seprate page for different projects<br>